In Memoriam: September 11, 2001

 • 9:21 a.m.: Port Authority closes all bridges and tunnels in the New York City area.

-• 9:31 a.m.: Speaking from Florida, President Bush calls the events in New York City an apparent terrorist attack on our country.
+• 9:31 a.m.: Speaking from Florida, President Bush calls the events in New York City an apparent terrorist attack on our Country.

 • 9:37 a.m.: Hijackers aboard Flight 77 crash the plane into the western facade of the Pentagon in Washington, D.C., killing 59 aboard the plane and 125 military and civilian personnel inside the building.